 - Wear a mouth guard for sports or recreational activities.

-- Don’t use your teeth to cut things or open plastic bags.
+- Do not use your teeth to cut things or open plastic bags.

 - Avoid clenching or grinding your teeth.